Cypress canker and decline

 Cause of cypress canker

-Previously this disease was thought to be caused by a single Seiridium species, but scientists now believe that 3 species (S.cardinale, S.cupressi and S.unicorne) can cause the same symptoms.
+Previously this disease was thought to be caused by a single Seiridium species, but scientists now believe that three 3 species (S.cardinale, S.cupressi and S.unicorne) can cause the same symptoms.

 These fungi have been present in Victoria for more than 50 years.